-If you are a MasterCard financial institution member, please refer to the MoneySend Global Platform Guide on MasterCard Connect for more information on processing MoneySend transactions.
+If you are a MasterCard financial institution member, please refer to the MoneySend Program Guide on MasterCard Connect for more information, including requirements for processing MoneySend transactions.

 For Non-Financial Institutions

-You will need to partner with a MasterCard financial institution customer to acquire MoneySend transactions and discuss whether you are performing the role of a service provider for them.
-If you are, the MasterCard financial institution customer will need to register your company as their Service Provider (SP) pursuant to the MasterCard Rules to provide acquiring processing services.
+Service Providers will need to partner with a MasterCard financial institution customer to acquire MoneySend transactions and discuss whether you are performing the role of a service provider for them.
+If you are, the MasterCard financial institution customer will need to register your company as their Service Provider (SP), pursuant to the MasterCard Rules to provide acquiring processing services.
 This step must be completed prior to launching your MoneySend payments service.

 Delivering a Production-Ready Application